chevere/docs/components/Workflow.md

 ### Step Parameters

-Parameters are defined same as [Action Parameters](Action.md#parameters) and the parameter definition will be used to match step-referenced arguments.
+Parameters are defined same as [Action Parameters](Action.md#parameters) and the parameter definition will be used to match step-referenced arguments on runtime.

 ### Step Arguments